In this PhD Information Session Webinar, the program director and current Boston College PhD students give an overview about the program.

 PhD in Social Welfare

-The PhD in Social Welfare provides students from partner universities in Latin America the ability to combine the strengths of the Graduate School of Social Work and those of their home institutions.
+The PhD in Social Welfare provides students from partner universities in Latin America the ability to combine the strengths of the Boston College School of Social Work and those of their home institutions.
 In this cross disciplinary program, the curriculum is designed so that students take classes while alternating residency between their home universities and Boston College.